xz-group/PiCar/docs/CAD/README.md

 ![Alt text](/docs/CAD/onshape_assembly.png?raw=true "Onshape CAD Layout")

 4. Opening the link will take you to the Pi Car Assembly file as seen in the above image.
-If you are using the credentials provided, you have edit access to this assembly and all the part files.
+If you are using the credentials provided, you will have 'edit' access to this assembly and all the part files.
 If you are using a new user account, you can create a copy of the assembly and edit it that way.

 5. To learn Onshape, go to https://www.onshape.com/learn/learn-cad.